 2. Employment Hero

-Employment Hero combines HR, payroll, and compliance tools in one platform as HR management software for Australian SMEs.
+Employment Hero combines HR, payroll, and compliance tools in one platform as HR management software.
 It also supports employee benefits and options for managing global hires.

 Key Features: